 - Show the impact of savings.
 If there’s something your teen wants to buy, whether it’s small, like concert tickets, or big, like a car, sit down and make a savings plan together.
 Figure out what amount they’ll need to save over how many months to reach their goal.
 Encourage them to set a monthly savings goal.

 - Discuss how to make smart purchases.
 Even if your teen knows exactly what he or she wants, show him or her how to do a cost comparison, read product research and check consumer reports.
 He or she might figure out another choice is a better value.

 - Start out with small monthly expenses.
 Giving your teen a little financial responsibility each month can help create purposeful spending habits that will serve her or him well later in life.
-Whether it’s gas, their cell phone or even just the monthly Netflix subscription, this can be a great teaching tool.
+Whether it’s gas, their cell phone or even just a monthly music or movie streaming service fee, this can be a great teaching tool.

 - Teach your teen about the rewards and dangers of credit cards.
-To an unprepared teen, their first credit card can feel like a license to spend.
+To an unprepared teen, the first credit card can feel like a license to spend.
 Help her or him to understand the advantages of building good credit while also explaining the risks of acquiring credit card debt.
 Revisit the concept of compound interest and how interest fees can multiply rapidly.

-Remember that this is a learning process full of teachable moments and, inevitably, a few setbacks.
-Budgeting isn’t easy, but your teen will be grateful to have financial planning skills once he or she has to do it alone.
+Remember that money management is a learning process full of teachable moments and, inevitably, a few setbacks.
+Budgeting isn’t easy, but your child will be grateful to have financial planning skills once he or she has to do it alone.
+Start young.
 Lead by example and put your resources to use.
 Tap into resources through the Office of Financial Readiness or schedule a free financial counseling session with Military OneSource by calling 800-342-9647.
 Help your children practice good money management skills throughout their growing years, and watch as they transform into budget-conscious adults.